nilshartmann/postcss-playground/README.md

 # PostCSS Playground

 This is my playground for PostCSS experiments.
-It consits of a simple plug-in (`simple-grid`), that is implemented in TypeScript.
+It consists of a simple plug-in (`simple-grid`), that is implemented in TypeScript.

 ## Plug-in